About the MRC/UVRI Uganda Research Unit

 The MRC/UVRI Uganda Research Unit on AIDS is an internationally recognized center of excellence for research on HIV infection and related diseases, contributing knowledge on the evolving epidemic, the evaluation of innovative health care options, treatment and prevention, and the development of health policy and practice in Africa and worldwide.

-1. Conduct research to improve the control of HIV epidemic through prevention and Care both in Uganda and elsewhere in Africa
+1. To conduct research to add knowledge and improve the control of infectious and non-communicable diseases both in Uganda, in Africa and globally

-2. Contribute to the translation of research findings into policy and practice both locally and internationally
+2. To contribute to the translation of research findings into policy and practice and

-3. Support capacity building for research in Africa
+3. To build capacity for research in Africa.

 Our vision is to build on the Unit's past research achievements, and new opportunities, to contribute to the control of the HIV epidemic, of other infectious diseases, and of non-communicable diseases, in Uganda, the region and the world.